meili-NG/meiliNG.js/INSTALL.md

 # The frontend URL for device code verification
 MEILING_DEVICE_CODE_VERIFICATION_URL="https://frontend.meili.ng/device"

-# The listening port/socket for meiling (UNIX Sockets are supported)
+# The listening port/socket for meiliNG (UNIX Sockets are supported)
 FASTIFY_LISTEN=8080

-# Is meiling behind a reverse proxy?
+# Is meiliNG behind a reverse proxy?
 (1: yes, 0: no)
 FASTIFY_USE_PROXY=1